 A revamp and redesign for Antidote Europe

-rench non-profit Antidote Europe works to overcome the inertia of decades of outdated and horrendous vivisection, updating research and testing with more modern techniques such as toxicogenomics.
+French non-profit Antidote Europe works to overcome the inertia of decades of outdated and horrendous vivisection, updating research and testing with more modern techniques such as toxicogenomics.
 For years their web site antidote-europe.org was faithfully maintained without a content management system; press releases and articles were added regularly but often lost to the visitor due to the site’s lack of information architecture.

 Engaging.net was honored to be approached to revamp and redesign Antidote’s web site.
-[Update 2013 Mar 22: Maintenance of the site has changed hands and is now run on a WordPress theme].
+[Update 2013 Mar 22: Maintenance of the site has changed hands and it is now run on a WordPress theme].

 Brief